Unmanned underwater vehicle: 2020s

+TLK-150 is developed by Brave1, which has designs for two larger UUVs.
+The TLK-400 is longer at 4–6 m and "has a much larger diameter body inferring greater range and payload.
+The TLK-1000 would be much larger again, up to 12 meters (40 feet) in length and with four thrusters."

+In April 2024, Ukraine has announced that it was testing an “uncrewed submarine” that can be fitted with a warhead, stealth features and sensors, carry up to 10 divers, carry six torpedoes or missiles and has an endurance of 54 hours/1000 kms, with a speed of up to 50 kms/h underwater.

+In May 2024, Northrop Grumman unveiled an underwater drone named the Manta Ray, developed for the Defense Advanced Research Projects Agency (DARPA).
+Modeled after the manta ray, this drone underwent four years of development to mimic the movements of this oceanic creature.
+The product is engineered for extended-duration and long-range military operations with minimal human intervention.
+Additionally, it features the capability to harness energy from the ocean.
+Manta Ray successfully completed full-scale at-sea trials off the coast of Southern California in February and March 2024.
+According to DARPA, Manta Ray demonstrates a first-of-its-kind capability for an extra-large UUV due to its "cross-country modular transportation, in-field assembly, and subsequent deployment."

+In April 2025, Anduril Industries announced their Copperhead (UUV) family of autonomous unmanned underwater vehicles, which includes a loitering munition.

 Design

 Gliders

 External fins perpendicular to the frame of the UUV which allowed for a linear movement of the UUV and deeper, controlled dives.
 These gliders use buoyancy derived propulsion which increases the duration of dives and their range through up and down movement in the ocean.

 Manta ray

-In September 2021, researchers at a Chinese university developed a manta ray shaped UUV with the purpose of collecting information around the Xisha Islands.
+In September 2021, researchers at a Chinese university developed a manta ray shaped UUV with the purpose of collecting information around the Paracel Islands.
 Some UUVs are designed to mimic the silhouettes of animals to facilitate movement and prevent detection.
 The manta ray design allows the UUV to camouflage with the marine life and contributes to the ease at which the craft swims through water.

+In May 2024, Northrop Grumman revealed an underwater drone named the Manta Ray.
+The drone, built for DARPA, has been under development since 2020.
+The Manta Ray, along with the Orca developed by Boeing, represents a new class of uncrewed underwater vehicles (UUVs), that were developed to perform long duration, long range military missions with as little human oversight as possible.
+The Manta Ray is also capable of harvesting energy from the ocean.

 Oxygen/hydrogen air-independent propulsion

-UUVs are oxygen dependent vehicles which require to resurface.
+UUVs with combustion engines are oxygen dependent vehicles which require to resurface.
 With the development of a propulsion unit that does not require oxygen or hydrogen, the ability for the UUV to stay continuously underwater increases drastically.